Phoenix-Finance/Phoenix-Documentation/content/options/risks.md

 ## 3. Smart contract risks

-The audit process of FPO v1.0 is still in progress.
-The whole DeFi is still in the early and experimenting stage.
+Though the code audit of FPO v1.0 is [done in Dec 2020 by Peckshield](https://github.com/FinNexus/Pdfs/blob/master/PeckShield-Audit-FinnexusOptionsV1.0.pdf), the whole DeFi is still in the early and experimenting stage.
 Please keep cautious of the smart contract risks and do not put your life savings inside.

 ## 4. Oracle risks